 - Describe the general composition of living organisms, their cellular structures and functions. - 2.
-Explain the energy transformations that enable cellular activity. - 3.
-Describe the role of DNA and how it provides information for inheritable characteristics and genetic variation. - 4.
-Demonstrate their ability to use technology to make biological observations, collect data, and conduct analysis from the data.
+Cite specific evidence on the energy transformations that enable cellular activity. - 3.
+Describe the role of DNA and how it provides information for inheritable characteristics and genetic variation.